supadhyaya/newsnepal/README.md

-I am the new line from the feature branch
-#newsnepal readme file
-is change going to branch ?
+1. This is the original file